Chuan Leekpai: Early life

 Chuan was born to ethnic Chinese parents on 28 July 1938 in Mueang Thap Thiang, Trang province, Thailand, to a teacher, Niyom Leekpai and Tuan Leekpai, Chuan has nine siblings and is the third child in the family.
 He would later move to the temple school at Wat Amarintraram in Bangkok where he lived for six years.
 He went on to study law at Thammasat University, Bangkok and later became a barrister-at-laws of the Thai Bar Association.
 Chuan is ethnic Hokkien, coming from a third-generation Thai Chinese.

+Early political career

+Chuan joined the Democrat Party at the age of 31 and was first elected to the House of Representatives in 1969 in his home province of Trang.
+He first entered the cabinet as deputy minister of justice during Prime Minister Seni Pramoj's short-lived government.
+Under Prime Minister Prem Tinsulanonda, Chuan also served successively as justice minister, commerce minister, agricultural minister, and education minister.

+Chuan was defeated in his first bid to become Democrat Party leader in 1979, coming in third place after Thanat Khoman and Uthai Pimchaichon.
+He later became party leader in 1991, when he defeated Marut Bunnag in a leadership election.

+Under Chuan, the Democrat Party's popularity in southern Thailand increased significantly.
+By 1996, the party won all but five of the region's constituencies.
+Anthropologist Mark Askew argues that Chuan's personal popularity in the region, stemming from public perceptions of his honesty and his southern roots, became one of the most critical factors in attracting support for the party.

+Prime Minister of Thailand (1992–1995, 1997–2001)

 First premiership (1992–1995)

 In the aftermath of Bloody May, the Democrat Party won a plurality of seats in the September 1992 elections, with 79 seats, compared to the Chart Thai Party with 77 seats.
 Chuan formed a coalition government with the New Aspiration Party and Ekkaparb parties.
 The Phalang Dharma Party joined his cabinet after the New Aspiration Party left in 1994.

 Key policies of Chuan's first administration included: